 When NFL teams pay their starting quarterback a king’s ransom, they also take out a massive insurance policy in case their Ferrari crashes.
 Backup quarterbacks may have the most boring job at the surface, but they’re vital to an NFL team’s success when called upon.
 They make a lot of money, too.

 Being the backup NFL quarterback potentially opens the door for a career-defining moment.
-Take the Eagles Super Bowl run last season, or movie legend Jon Moxon, as prime examples of what happens when the backup quarterback takes advantage of his opportunity to step in and become “the guy.”
+Take the Philadelphia Eagles’ run to their Super Bowl LII win, or movie legend Jon Moxon, as prime examples of what happens when the backup quarterback takes advantage of his opportunity to step in and become “the guy.”

 Backup quarterbacks are overlooked until they’re needed.
 It’s a position that leans on the mantra “be ready for anything.”
 Only 32 quarterbacks start in the NFL every week.
 Being ready to step into those shoes as a team’s quarterback can happen at any moment, so franchises make sure to sign the next-best option.

 NFL backups, despite being the side-chick of their team, get paid big bucks to ride the bench.

 Excluding rookie quarterbacks like Baker Mayfield and Sam Darnold, both of whom made more than $20 million with signing bonuses in their first year, what remained was a slew of veteran backups who still made an insane amount of money.